gervysalinas/gervysalinas/README.md

 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codeforces`, `Atcoder`, `Leetcode`, `Codechef`, `Google Contests`.
-- :student: I’m currently learning `Systems Engineering`.
+- :student: I’m `Systems Engineering`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME]([http://lnkiy.in/Ahmed_Hossam_Resume](https://github.com/gervysalinas)).
 - :boom: You can visit [MY WEBSITE]([https://cutt.ly/Ahmed_Hossam_Website](https://github.com/gervysalinas)).